atmajs/utest/README.md

 	- SinonJS

 - **Test Suites**   though this testing system does not require from developer to define test suites, as from example below, but with this class, developer can define test suites more properly
-- **Pages**         Load and Test webpages
+- **Pages**         Load and Test webpages or other HTTP endpoints, like RESTful services.
 - **Configs**       configurations for more complex projects

-- Why not to use headless browser testrunner, like PhantomJS? `Server-Slave` pattern has much more advantages:
+> Why not to use headless browser testrunner, like PhantomJS? `Server-Slave` pattern has much more advantages:
 	- Launch slave url in any browser - Chrome, IE(9+), Opera, Mozilla. _PhantomJS is only webkit based._
 	- Much better debugging.
 Use browsers developer tools to set breakpoints in your tests and assertions.